veritone/veritone-sdk/packages/veritone-json-schemas/README.md

 `object`.
 After defining the contract, make it a requirement of all objects by adding it to the list of referenced contracts at the bottom of the `objectResult` definition in the `master.json` schema file.

-### Series contract

-> NOTE: At the time of writing, series contracts were accepted as a requirement for the AION v2.0
-> spec, but none have been implemented yet.
-Therefore, there are no examples to follow, but they
-> should be implemented similarly to the object contracts.
-> UPDATE: TODO(km) Objects are JSON objects, but series is an array of objects.
-Since series may
-> not be mergable, we may need to make them capabilities anyway.
-Think about the use-cases... if
-> you have a transcript, then do all seriesItems have to be `words`, or could you mix a
-> transcript with object recognition or something?

-Series contracts enforce that series of a certain `type` are valid for that type.
-Series contracts apply to items in the `series` array and are not typically compatible with each other.

-1. Add the new series type to the `seriesTypes` enum in `masters.json`

-1. Define the new contract in the bottom section of `contracts.json`
-   1. Name must be `series` + the enum you added to the `seriesTypes` property
-   1. Insert the cantract alphabetically in the `definitions` object
-   1. Mst have an `if` clause that ensures your contract only applies if the `type` of the series is approperiate.

-1. Add the contract to...

 ## Publishing